 - Aviation schools and pilots can use the replay function to further analyse their flight path, etc.

-Comparing with other ADSB products, our solution is flexible to analyse detailed information and extract customizable technical reports.
+Comparing with other ADSB products, our solution is flexible to analyse detailed information and extract all data for the creation of customizable technical reports.

 How to start?

 You can start trying the product by accessing the information from a public receiver available at Swairadsb App.
-On this free access, it is recommended making a user registration for using extended features.
+During this initial usage, it is also possible making a free user registration for reaching better usage experience and acessing extended features.

-You can become an advanced controller user, if you have your own Decoding Receiver, in case you want to cover a specific area, keep your data private or process yourself the messages collected.
-The Receiver can work with a local application, integrated with Swairadsb App or used together with SWAIR Portal.
-You can request a quote and order Decoding Receiver by making a inquire to firstname.lastname@example.org.
+You can become an advanced user (controller) by ordering and managing your own Local Receiver.
+This could be especially useful if you want to cover a specific area, keep your data private or process yourself the messages collected.
+The Receiver can work with a local application, integrated with the cloud Swairadsb App or used together with SWAIR Portal.
+You can request a quote for ordering a decoding Receiver by making a inquire to firstname.lastname@example.org.